Daniel Federman

-Professional career
+Career

-Dr. Federman was born in New York City in 1928, the son of European immigrants who settled in the Bronx.
+Federman was born in New York City in 1928, the son of European immigrants who settled in the Bronx.
 He graduated summa cum laude from Harvard College in 1949 and magna cum laude from Harvard Medical School in 1953.

 Following an internship and residency at Massachusetts General Hospital (MGH), he became a clinical associate at the National Institute of Arthritis and Metabolic Disease (NIAMS) where, under the guidance of Ed Rall, he studied the effects of androgens on thyroid function, thyroxine metabolism, and thyroxine-binding protein.
 In 1957, he began a two-year clinical research fellowship with Sir Edward Pochin at the University College Hospital Medical School, London, pioneering in the use of radioactive iodine for the treatment of thyroid cancer.

+He was also an endocrinologist specializing in diabetes and hormones and practicing clinical medicine in Brookline, Massachusetts.

 He returned to Harvard Medical School and Massachusetts General Hospital in 1964, serving as chief of endocrinology.
 He continued as assistant chief of medical services in 1967, associate professor of medicine in 1970, and associate chairman of medicine in 1971.
-In 1973, Dr. Federman was recruited to become physician-in-chief and chair of the Department of Medicine at Stanford University.
+In 1973, Federman was recruited to become physician-in-chief and chair of the Department of Medicine at Stanford University.

 From 2000 to 2007, Federman was senior dean for alumni relations and clinical teaching at Harvard Medical School.
-After retiring in 2007, he taught at the University of Miami's Leonard M. Miller School of Medicine.
+After he retired in spring 2007, he served in Miami for over six years as an adjunct professor at the University of Miami's Miller School of Medicine.